andrasq/node-qdlist/README.md

 ### toArray( [limit] )

 Return up to `limit` values from the list, in list order.
-The default `limit` is Infinity, all values.
+The default `limit` is Infinity, return all values.
 Useful for testing or inspection.

     l.push(1);
     l.push(2);